firezone/firezone/rust/snownet-tests/README.md

-# firezone-connection integration tests
+# snownet integration tests

-This directory contains Docker-based integration tests for the `firezone-connection` crate.
+This directory contains Docker-based integration tests for the `snownet` crate.
 Each integration test setup is a dedicated docker-compose file.

 ## Running